Skip to main content

 Preventing digestive issues in canines begins with keeping them away from foods that may upset their stomach.
 Unfortunately, this means no more table scraps.
 If you can’t help yourself, we recommend having a small portion of their food to feed them from the table.

-Probiotics and enzymes are one way to make sure your dog’s gut health stays in check.
+Probiotics and enzymes are one way to ensure your dog’s gut health stays in check.
 There are many over-the-counter versions you can invest in, or you can ask your veterinarian for a recommendation.
 There are probiotic powders, chews, and even drops you can give your pet, too, so you won’t have to struggle with pills.

 Abrupt changes in diet can cause stomach upset as well, so make sure any new foods are introduced gradually.
-You can start by mixing in a bit of new food with their old kibble on day one, and increasing the amount of new food (while decreasing the amount of old food) slowly over the course of a week or two.
+You can start by mixing in a bit of new food with their old kibble on day one and increasing the amount of new food (while decreasing the amount of old food) slowly over the course of a week or two.

 No matter what your dog likes to eat, they absolutely can have a nutritionally balanced meal without any ingredients that may upset their stomach.
-Try not to be discouraged if you don’t find the right foods immediately though — it can take time!
+Try not to be discouraged if you don’t find the right foods immediately — it can take time!
 Dog digestive issues are no joke, though, so do keep an eye on your fur baby if anything is out of sorts.

 Gabrielle LaFrank